daloqily/data-science/README.md

 Data science practice exercise

 ## Environment
-All exercizes are implemented in google colab.
+Student_performance & Hotel_analysis are implemented in google colab.
+House predictions developed through visual studio

 ## Running the program
 1. Running the file through "open in colab" option at the top of the file